 Introducing the Core Ingredients

 Now, introduce the chopped fresh broccoli florets and sliced or diced carrots into the simmering base.
 Reduce the heat and Continue to cook for 15 to 20 minutes, or until the broccoli yields easily but still retains a slight firmness—it should not be overcooked and mushy.
-The carrots impart a pleasant sweetness, beautifully complementing the earthy broccoli flavor.
-For those preferring a silkier consistency, you can use animmersion blender at this stage to process some of the soup, leaving a portion chunky for textural contrast.

 -